kylerwsm/whatsup/README.md

-# Flutter Whatsapp
+# Whatsup

-A new Flutter project.
+A simple and fully-functional messaging app built with just Flutter and Firebase.

 ## Getting Started